DIARY - Italy to April 30

 Terna holds conference call to present 2020-2024 strategic plan.

 Board meetings on FY results: Salvatore Ferragamo (preliminary results on Jan.
 28) followed by conference call (1700 GMT), Terna (preliminary results on Feb.
-19), Telecom Italia (TIM) followed by conference call, Credito Valtellinese (preliminary results on Feb.
+19), Telecom Italia (TIM), Credito Valtellinese (preliminary results on Feb.
 5), Mediaset (1500 GMT) followed by conference call (1700 GMT).

 ISTAT releases year 2019 Italian regional export data (1000 GMT).

-Rome, Senate and Chamber of Deputies due to examine budgetary slippage ahead of a law decree with economic measures to deal with the coronavirus emergency (from 0830 GMT).
+Rome, Senate and Chamber of Deputies (1000 GMT) due to examine budgetary slippage ahead of a law decree with economic measures to deal with the coronavirus emergency.

-CANCELLED: Rome, conference on “Smart City 2020” with Regional Affair Minister Francesco Boccia, A2A CEO Luca Valerio Camerano, Industry Ministry Undersecretary Alessandra Todde, Vetrya CEO Luca Tomassini, A2A and Utilitalia Chairman Giovanni Valotti (1400).
+Rome, Bank of Italy Director General Daniele Franco expected to speak before Parliamentary Committee for the Security of the Republic COPASIR.

+Telecom Italia (TIM) holds conference call on FY results (1300 GMT), followed by news conference with CEO Luigi Gubitosi (1600 GMT).

 Board meetings on FY results: DiaSorin followed by conference call, Italgas followed by conference call (afternoon), Brunello Cucinelli (preliminary results on Jan.
 7) followed by conference call, Maire Tecnimont followed by conference call, Safilo (preliminary results on Jan.
 29), Salini Impregilo.